RAHULADITHYARK/Control-LED-Brightness-using-PWM-and-Potentiometer.-/README.md

-# CONTROL LED BRIGHTNESS USING PWM AND POTENTIOMETER

-## EXP 1(B) CONTROL LED BRIGHTNESS USING PWM AND POTENTIOMETER
+# EXP 4 : CONTROL LED BRIGHTNESS USING PWM AND POTENTIOMETER

 ### Aim

 To control the brightness of an LED using a Potentiometer and PWM (Pulse Width Modulation) with an Arduino UNO Board.

 # Hardware / Software Tools Required